 He said: “It’s ironic that The FA (Football Association) schedules some clubs to play in the FA Cup even before they commence their league season.

 “Clubs should at least have one league game under their belt before they turn their attention to cup competitions, as teams are still sorting themselves out.

 “It was no different last season, as we played two games in the FA Cup (versus Hanworth Villa) before the league season began several days later,” he added.

-Hills were full of phrase for his side’s FA Cup triumph against Bournemouth at the Victoria Park, which he believes marks a turning point.
+Hills was full of phrase for his side’s FA Cup triumph against Bournemouth at the Victoria Park, which he believes marks a turning point.

 After an indifferent league campaign last season and a less than convincing pre-season showing, Hills feels that his side is now gelling and responding well to a new style of training.